blu3berryys/plugin/README.md

-# plugin
+# Plugin Library Interface

-📦 A plugin library interface for typescript projects
+📦 A plugin library interface for TypeScript projects.